-., halving packets per second
+a Most conservative assumptions: minimum size VoIP headers, no extensions, includes Ethernet header. b Session Bridge appliance places two payload samples in each Session Bridge packet, halving packets per second.

-Links Between Routers
+Layer 2 Links Between Routers

 Today's routers and switches use Ethernet for transport because of the silicon built into the hardware.
 That is, an Ethernet header is required on any packet to cross a link.
 Recent announcements of programmable chips to interface with links means that the Ethernet requirement no longer applies.
 A Session Bridge process in the Network Interface Card (NIC) replaces the Ethernet header with a smaller Layer 2 header.
 At the link level, Transparent Link software reduces the header size for every packet, not limited to conversational connections.
 Separation between protocol layers allows both forms of Session Bridge compression to operate independently or together.

-Transparent Link connections are limited to point-to-point connections between routers or switches.
+Transparent Link connections apply to point-to-point connections between routers or switches.
 Call capacity for VoIP with compressed payloads doubles again compared to an Ethernet link.
 Gains apply to all packets, for example within a data center, and not only to media streams.

 Additional saving may accrue from HDLC because it does not require inter-packet intervals needed by Ethernet at some speeds.

-Radio Access Network
+User Equipment on Radio Access Network

-For carriers that adapt their networks to extend the LSP into user MPLS-capable equipment, there is no need to rebuild headers at the delivery end.
+For carriers that adapt their networks to extend the LSP into MPLS-capable user equipment, there is no need to rebuild headers at the delivery end.
 The savings in reduced bandwidth then apply to the backhaul, fronthaul, and the Radio Access Network as well as the core.

-onclusion
+Conclusion

 Existing features of carrier networks allow more efficient transport of conversational or real-time media streams when headers are compressed in a way that applies across entire networks.
 Session Bridging can save bandwidth over constrained resources such as radio links and access to remote sites.